 It's simply a fact of life.
 From time to time, employees are going to call in sick or have to miss work for another reason.
 And every time one of them does, it can wreak havoc on you as an HR manager.

-A lot of mid and large size businesses lack a standardized protocol for reporting absences and lateness.
+A lot of mid and large size businesses lack a standardized protocol for employee calling off or late.
 Some employees may call their manager, a coworker, the HR manager or anyone who’ll pick up the phone including the overnight security guard.
 That kind of ad hoc system makes it impossible to know if the right individuals have been notified or if the absenteeism is being appropriately tracked.

 An employee call off service is a dedicated number that your staff members call at any time of the day or night to advise when they are going to be late or absent from work.
 The service is provided by a professional call center on your behalf.
 Operators answer the call in your name, gather all of the information required and provide the employee with a confirmation number.